-The OECD Benchmark Definition of Foreign Direct Investment provides operational guidelines on how foreign direct investment (FDI) activity should be measured and sets the world standard for direct investment statistics.
+The 4th edition of the OECD Benchmark Definition of Foreign Direct Investment (BMD4) provides operational guidelines on how foreign direct investment (FDI) activity should be measured and sets the world standard for collecting direct investment statistics.

 English (pdf, 3.14 MB)